 Frequently Asked Questions

-1. How are the costs for OpenAI's language model usage calculated?
+1. How are the costs for language model usage calculated?

 The costs are calculated based on the number of input and output tokens processed

 by the model.
-The price is set per every thousand tokens, so the formula used is:
+The price is set per million tokens, so the formula used is:

 total cost = (input token cost * number of input tokens + output token cost * number of output tokens)